Cybersecurity (B.Sc.) at Saarland University - taught in English

 Places will be allocated to ranking from highest to lowest.

 As part of the admissions process, you will be sent further information on how to prepare your time

-(if applicable) details of your scholarship and accommodation.
-Once you arrive, we will provide your
+in Saarbruecken and (if applicable) details of your scholarship and accommodation.
+After your arrival, we

-during your first few days as part of our Welcom Week.
+will provide you with assistance during your first few days as part of our Welcome Week.

 until January 1